astramieri/aws-cloud-practitioner/docs/database/rds_deployment.md

 ## Multi AZ

-- Failover in case of AZ outage (hig availability)
+- Failover in case of AZ outage (high availability)
 - Data in only read/written to the main database
 - Can have **only one other AZ** as failover